-Create a Colorized Crystal Clay Drop
+Create a Colorized Epoxy Clay Drop

-Step 33: To thread the Crystal Clay into the Open Frame Circle, create an oval shape with the clay.
+Step 33: To thread the Epoxy Clay into the Open Frame Circle, create an oval shape with the clay.
 Thread the clay into the circle and use the tips of your fingers to sculpt the clay into place.
 You are wanting to sculpt the clay so that there is equal amounts of clay on both sides of the Open Frame Hoop.

 Step 34: Once you have the clay inserted, roll the clay inserted into the Open Frame Circle around in the palm of your hands using your fingertips.
 This is doing two things.
 It is allowing the clay to adhere to the Open Frame Hoop and it is forming a nice round ball.

 Step 36: Once your drop ball is just as you would like it, thread the loop of the Open Frame Circle with a toothpick and suspend the toothpick across a resin mixing cup.
-Let the Crystal Clay Cure for 12 hours.
+Let the Epoxy Clay Cure for 12 hours.

 Other Fun Techniques!